PnS2018/pns2018.github.com/session_02.md

 \end{aligned}
 $$

 The basic idea is that if we allow the gradient update to accumulate, at some point, the energy of the update is powerful enough to jump out from the local minima.
-With momentum, we gain faster convergence and less oscillation behavior.
+With momentum, we gain faster convergence and less oscillatory behavior.
 Empirically, the momentum parameter $$\mu$$ is set to 0.9 or 0.99.

 __Remark__: $$\nabla_{\theta} J(\theta)=\frac{\partial J(\theta)}{\partial \theta}$$.

 ### Adaptive SGD

-Choosing learning rate $$\alpha$$ for SGD is mainly empirical.
+Choosing the learning rate $$\alpha$$ for SGD is mainly empirical.
 Therefore, we will have to perform a manual search from a list of possible learning rates.
 This process is usually costly and time-consuming.
 In recent years, researchers developed a set of SGD variants that adjust the learning rate $$\alpha$$ automatically.

 The notable examples are RMSprop (Tieleman & Hinton, 2012), Adagrad (Duchi et al., 2011), Adadelta (Zeiler, 2012), Adam (Kingma & Ba, 2014).

-Note that motivation of having these different variants is not entirely because of the dissatisfaction of the SGD and brute-force search for the learning rate.
+Note that the motivation of having these different variants is not entirely because of the dissatisfaction of the SGD and brute-force search for the learning rate.
 For example, RMSprop is proposed to deal with _the vanishing gradient problem_ where some very deep networks cannot be trained with standard SGD.

-Empirically, one should use Adam optimizer as a start point.
+Empirically, one should use Adam optimizer as a starting point.

 <hr>